waleedahmq/credit-card-payment/README.md

 5- Try start your project with "Node server.js" command on terminal from root of the project.
 Open the app in broswer on given port.
 Default port is 3000.

 6- To run test case, try "npm test" command.
-Right now test is having error, because of helper which is globally defined but is unaccessable by mocha.